brd-blog/info-site/about.markdown

 permalink: /about/
 ---

+{% include translate.html %}

-The main purpose of this site is to help drivers install the `Limosys` Driver app and settings.
+>The main purpose of this site is to help drivers install the `Limosys` Driver app and settings.

 Live             | Location Settings for `ios` :-------------------------:|:-------------------------: